 From May 2013 to October 2017, Alexandra was the first Executive Director of the New York International Arbitration Center (“NYIAC”), a non-profit organization that works alongside practitioners, academics, and the judiciary to promote and enhance the conduct of international arbitration in New York.
 Prior to taking up her role at NYIAC, Ms. Dosman practiced arbitration and litigation in the New York office of Shearman & Sterling LLP for seven years, where she played a leading role in international commercial and investment treaty arbitration cases.

 Alexandra writes and speaks widely on international arbitration topics.
 In January 2018, she was awarded the Smit-Lowenfeld Prize for best article in the field of international arbitration for “Ten Years of Emergency Arbitration,” co-authored with Grant Hanessian, 27(2) American Review of International Arbitration (Fall 2016).
 Alexandra also sits as an independent arbitrator and has adjudicated cases under the Arbitration Rules of the International Court of Arbitration of the International Chamber of Commerce (ICC) and the UNCITRAL Arbitration Rules.

 Alexandra was educated at McGill University in Montreal and at the University of Toronto.
 She is a Canadian national and is bilingual English/French.

 As litigation grows and becomes ever more expensive, top tier law firms and corporate clients are realising the benefits that third party legal finance provides as a risk management tool.

-Vannin Capital, the global expert in legal finance, has today announced the appointment of Steven Taylor as a Managing...read more
+Vannin Capital, the global expert in legal finance, has today announced the appointment of Pip Murphy and Tom McDonald as...read more